-In any industry, the smooth operation of equipment and assets is crucial for maintaining productivity and reducing costs.
+In any industry, the smooth operation of equipment and assets is crucial for maintaining productivity, reducing costs, and boosting return on investment (ROI).
 One effective way to achieve this is through a well-designed preventive maintenance plan.

 What is a Preventive Maintenance Plan?